This oft-quoted phrase comes from the King James Version:

 Another Purpose for the Parable

 The first explanation comes from Paul and it parallels this parable.
-If the worthy had accepted the invitation, the unworthy would never have been invited; that means if the Jews had accepted the gospel, the gentiles would never have been evangelized.
+If the worthy had accepted the invitation, the unworthy would never have been invited; that means, if the Jews had accepted the gospel, the gentiles would never have been evangelized.
 So the Jews’ rejection of the gospel is not Jewish stubbornness, it is divine providence, so that all can be saved.

 The second explanation is that God wants to preserve the Jews as a witness to the One True God.
 The Jews were a very small and insignificant ethnic group in ancient times, yet they survive to this day.
-We do not hear about the plight of the Edomites, the problems of the Ammonites, or the exploits of the Hittites in the evening news; all those nations have long since passed away.
+We do not hear about the plight of the Edomites, the problems of the Ammonites, or the exploits of the Hittites on a news website; all those nations have long since passed away.
 Today, archaeologists study them, but to most people these mighty nations have shrunk down to names in the Bible that are hard to pronounce.
 Yet we still have Jews!
 To me, the only possible reason why this tiny ethnic group could survive when all those larger nations passed away is that they really were chosen by the One True God to bear witness to His existence and providence.